sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 ```kotlin
 sb.stream("a").print(Printed.toSysOut())
 ```

 ![](2019-08-10-19-09-42.png)

 Note that offsets will be properly committed to Kafka.
 So when we say Kafka Streams is _only_ for process "reading from topics and writing to topics", it's not entirely true.
-You can query webservices, save data into databases etc. without ever having to sink into a topic.
+We can query webservices, save data into databases etc. without ever having to sink into a topic.

 It's not the right use-case.
-Doing so won't ensure exactly-once processing with the external systems (ensure there are idempotent!) because they are outside of Kafka scope, and you won't have a trace of your processing.
+Doing so won't ensure exactly-once processing with the external systems (ensure there are idempotent!) because they are outside of Kafka scope, and we won't have a trace of our processing.
 This is why [Kafka Connect](https://docs.confluent.io/current/connect/index.html) exist.

 # From Logical Plan To Optimized Logical Plan